Robert-Altland/MovieExplorer/README.md

 ⚠️Important Note: work in progress

-This solution demonstrates a simple movie explorer app, which lets you view a collection of movies, select one to view details, play trailers, view similar movies and optionally save movies to your favorites list.
+This solution demonstrates a simple movie explorer app, which lets you view a collection of movies, select a movie to view details, play trailers, view similar movies and optionally save movies to your favorites list.

 ###Notes about this solution:
 * PCL for common code